Claude (AI): Claude 2.1

-Claude 2.1 doubled the number of tokens that the chatbot could handle, increasing it to a window of 200,000 tokens, which equals around 500 pages of written material.
+Claude 2.1 doubled the number of tokens that the chatbot could handle, increasing its context window to 200,000 tokens, which equals around 500 pages of written material.
+With the release of Claude 2.1, Anthropic also introduced the then-beta feature of tool use.
+The 2.1 model also produced hallucinations half as often as Claude 2.0.